Are you ready to launch your WordPress site?

-Before you start, it’s crucial that you have selected the right web hosting for your project.
+Before you start, it’s crucial to select the right hosting for your WordPress website.

 For the sake of this article, we will assume that you have already installed WordPress and everything is ready.

 Having said that, let’s take a look at the things you should do before you launch your WordPress site.